In this comprehensive guide, we’re unpacking the top-notch devices designed specifically to ease neck and shoulder discomfort.

-That means even a device with 15-20lbs. of stall force will be enough to do the job.
-Plenty of guns out there have at least that much stall force.
+This implies that even a device with 15-20lbs. of stall force, based on our trials, will be sufficient to do the job.
+We’ve tested plenty of guns out there that offer at least that much stall force.

 But, you will not only be looking for a device that can massage your neck and that’s it.
 You want something that can work on the rest of your body too – a versatile device.